Kaki-In/Qinter/README.md

 # Qinter
-An alternative module for QPython OS/OL.
+An alternative module to fullscreenwrapper2app for QPython OS/OL.

 Please wait while I upload and create the doc.